Explore A Colonial-Era Fort & More In Ticonderoga, NY

 Ticonderoga lies in the heart of the Champlain Valley, and is a treasure trove of the past.
-Steep yourself in the history of the French and Indian War at Fort Ticonderoga, and the adventures of the Ethan Allen Boys.
+Steep yourself in the history of the French and Indian War at Fort Ticonderoga, and the adventures of Ethan Allen and the Green Mountain Boys.

 Ticonderoga combines an old-town atmosphere with present-day progress in the village on the Falls.
 Feel the boisterous roar of the whitewater LaChute River as it thunders over the village dam.
 Stroll or bike along the winding pathways of Bicentennial Park.
 If you prefer, simply sit on the village green and close your eyes.